Welcome to BoulderCentre for Orthopedics & Spine

 At BoulderCentre for Orthopedics & Spine, we are dedicated to providing our patients with the highest level of hip care possible.
 Our labral tear expert, Dr. Austin Chen, is a board-certified, dual-fellowship-trained orthopedic surgeon in Colorado who specializes in treating labral tears as well as in hip arthroscopy.
 Having undergone extensive training, Dr. Chen is highly skilled in labral repair and reconstruction and uses minimally invasive arthroscopic techniques to treat labral tears and get patients back to a life in motion.

-For more information or to schedule an appointment with our labral tear expert, Dr. Austin Chen, call 303.449.2730 or request an appointment online.
+For more information or to schedule an appointment with our labral tear expert, Dr. Austin Chen, call 303.449.2730 or schedule an appointment online.